dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog+auth/index.md

 To start with, we want to add Users.
 This means we'll need a User model.

-🚀 You know models from P1.
+🚀 You know models from P1, oh yes you do.
 Create a `models/user_model.js` file.
 It will be set up identically to your Post model (ie. copy and refactor), but with the following fields:

 ```javascript
 email: { type: String, unique: true, lowercase: true },